 In a statement, Virgin Voyages said they were working with the appropriate authorities to learn more and were respecting the privacy of those impacted.

-The 2800-passenger newbuild has not yet conducted a commercial sailing due to the ongoing Coronavirus pandemic.
+The 2800-passenger newbuild has not yet conducted a commercial sailing due to the ongoing pandemic.

-For other Scarlet Lady accidents and incidents see at the ship's CruiseMinus page.
+For other Scarlet Lady accidents and incidents see the ship's CruiseMinus page.